braxtonhall/ziyi.zip/README.md

 - Prefers reduced motion removes animations
 - On small screens small text is enlarged
 - On touch screens nav is ALWAYS visible
+- On touch screens we SWIPE instead of SCROLL to access history